Theodore Gegoux

 Gegoux worked with oils on canvas and crayon on linen backed paper.
 Gegoux also used many other media and varied subject material.
 Gegoux once painted a portrait on plate glass which was mounted into a wall like a window to catch the morning sun.
 He painted flowers on wooden panels.
 He painted oil on artist board; and he executed still life in watercolors on paper.
 Gegoux painted portraits of the deceased from old photos; verbal descriptions; and from views of the corpse.
 He was often summoned by parents who wanted an image to memorialize their departed child.
 He painted a pet portrait of his son's cat "Hims", oil on canvas.
 Gegoux painted nocturnal scenes of structure fires.
 He also painted several doublets, which are two identical portraits.
 As such, two family members would each have a portrait.
 In 1984, John A. Haddock wrote in his Centennial History of Jefferson County, New York, regarding the portrait of Justin W. Weeks 1889 ..
 "The artist Gegoux, has painted an heroic sized portrait of Mr. Weeks, which has attained deserved popularity as a fine work of art -- reflecting great credit upon the artist, for he has made a picture that seems just ready to walk out of the frame, to become the very living man himself.
 The writer lately examined that picture with great interest.
 Nothing finer in the way of portraiture is seen in any of the great galleries of Europe -- a thing easy to say, but which any observing European traveler will verify."

 Gegoux painted at least three Presidents, although none from life.
 Lincoln's portrait survives at the Jefferson County Historical Society, New York.
-Gegoux's U.S. Grant portrait was eight feet tall; it was hung on the Armory at the Watertown, New York Armory the day of Grant's National Funeral.
+Gegoux's U.S. Grant portrait was eight feet tall; it was hung on the Armory at the Watertown, New York on the day of Grant's National Funeral.
 The Grant portrait was later gifted to the Joe Spratt G.A.R Post at Watertown.
 Gegoux's portrait of President Garfield was as a civil war general.
 Gegoux also painted five other Civil War Generals, although none from life.
 His portrait of General Meade "being as near perfection as a likeness can be.
 It almost seems capable of speaking so life-like is the expression and color".
 In addition to Meade, Generals Burnside, Hancock, Logan, and McClellan were executed in oil, all sized 4' x 3' for the G.A.R.
 Post.